Species of Special Concern

 Range in Connecticut: Though rare, the tidewater mucket is found throughout the Connecticut River and its tributaries.
 It has not been found in the Housatonic River watershed since the 1800s.

-Conservation: The tidewater mucket is listed as threatened in Connecticut.
+Conservation: The tidewater mucket is listed as a species of special concern in Connecticut.
 Some recent evidence suggests that its range may be expanding, presumably due to river restoration and recovery of anadromous fish runs.
 Thorough surveys in the Connecticut River and its principal tributaries are needed to determine its population status and trends.
 It is listed as threatened in Maine and special concern in Massachusetts.

 Freshwater Mussel Fact Sheets